-Upon receipt of an allegation of Title IX Sex Discrimination or Sex-based Harassment, the Title IX Coordinator shall promptly contact the complainant to discuss the availability of supportive measures.
-Supportive measures may vary depending on what the District determines to be reasonably available and shall not unreasonably burden either the complainant or respondent.
-Supportive measures shall be provided without charging a fee to the complainant or respondent and be designed to protect the safety of the complainant, respondent, and the District's educational environment, and to provide support during any grievance procedures implemented as specified in 34 CFR 106.45 or informal resolution process as specified in 34 CFR 106.44.
-The District shall not impose such measures for punitive or disciplinary reasons.
-Supportive measures may include, but are not limited to, counseling, extensions of deadlines, and other course- or work-related adjustment; changes in class, work, housing, or extracurricular or any other activity regardless of whether there is a comparable alternative; campus escort services; modifications of class or work schedules; mutual restrictions on contact; changes in class or work locations; leaves of absence; increased security; monitoring of certain areas of the campus; and, training and education programs related to sex-based harassment.
-(34 CFR 106.2,106.44)
+Upon receipt of a report of Title IX sex discrimination or sex-based harassment, the Title IX Coordinator or designee shall offer and coordinate supportive measures.
+Supportive measures may vary depending on what the district determines to be reasonably available, and shall not unreasonably burden either the complainant or respondent.
+Supportive measures shall be provided without charging a fee to the complainant or respondent and be designed to protect the safety of the complainant, respondent, and the district's educational environment and to provide support during any grievance procedures implemented as specified in 34 CRFR 106.45 or informal resolution process as specified in 34 CFR 106.44.
+The district shall not impose such measures for punitive or disciplinary reasons.
+Supportive measures may include, but are not limited to, counseling; extensions of deadlines and other course-related adjustments; changes in class, work, housing, or extracurricular or any other activity regardless of whether there is a comparable alternative; campus escort services; modifications of class schedules; mutual restrictions on contact; changes in class locations; increased security; monitoring of certain areas of the campus; and, training and education programs related to sex-based harassment.
+(34 CFR 106.2, 106.44)